smolnij/Linux/README.md

 The downside of UEFI is that it is proprietary and implemented by hardware vendors.
 It is quite often buggy and/or implemented with pity limitations, which could generate extra problems during installation.
 For example there was a firmware on HP 840 laptops, where path to bootloader was hardcoded to "EFI/Microsoft/Boot/bootmgfw.efi".
 Since linux is highly customizable and flexible, of course you can put your bootloader's file where it is hardcoded, but what a limitation!

-BIOS systems from the other hand are conidered as legacy now, but well tested and simplier to set up.
+BIOS systems from the other hand are considered as legacy now, but well tested and simplier to set up.

 ## Filesystem
 **TL;DR: SSD drive - F2FS, if you are newbie go for EXT4**